 Ingredients

-- 1 cup fresh fruit of your choice,, washed and minced if needed (you want bite-sized pieces)
+- 1 cup fresh fruit of your choice, washed and minced if needed (you want bite-sized pieces)

-- 2/3 cup water
+- ⅔ cup water

-- 4 tbsp. white balsamic vinegar
+- 4 tablespoons white balsamic vinegar

-- 4 tbsp sugar
+- 4 tablespoons sugar

 - 3 whole cloves